gregfu05/Premier_League_Match_Predictor/README.md

 ### Additional Model

-As stated before, we also provide a full notebook implementation for MLP, the second-best performing model.
+For how the EDA and Feature Engineering was initially computed, go to `ML_project.ipynb` As stated before, we also provide a full notebook implementation for MLP, the second-best performing model.
 To run it, follow the same steps as above for the Jupyter notebook `MLP_notebook.ipynb`

 ---